 Once the nut has come off, lift the old tap carefully and remove it.
 Clean the tap hole area thoroughly, removing any dirt, debris and remaining adhesive.

-Provided the fittings are not damaged, and you don’t need an adaptor, you can go ahead and fit the new tap.
+Then, provided the fittings are not damaged and you don’t need an adaptor, you can go ahead and fit the new tap.

 Unless you’re dealing with a really old plumbing system, however, neither of the above scenarios is particularly likely.
 Besides, adaptors are readily available, so you shouldn’t have any trouble finding one that’s the right size.